 There is a cap on the maximum award an Employment Tribunal can make following a finding that an employer unfairly dismissed an employee.
 The maximum awards for highly paid executives in the south east are surprisingly low compared to the loss of earnings potentially suffered.
 Therefore, the higher value claims tend to be brought in the High Court.

 The basic award for unfair dismissal is calculated according to a formula based on the employee’s age, length of service and weekly pay.
 The basic award is increased annually.
-From 6 April 2018 the maximum basic award is £15,240.
+From 6 April 2023, the statutory cap for weekly pay will increase from £571.00 to £643.00 and the maximum statutory redundancy pay you can get will be £19,290.00 (30 weeks’ pay).

 Reductions to compensation for unfair dismissal